 Deeper, more detailed massages like this require 72 hours of rest as your body adjusts and heals.
 Expect to feel some soreness.
 You can do some light therapeutic movement to help the body integrate new lengths, but always remember to be cautious and stop before feeling fatigue physically.
 It is recommended to receive this type of massage during active recovery periods or before scheduled rest days.

-3. Athletic Performance Optimization (See Below): There are also other massage modalities and specialties such as visceral manipulation, craniosacral, and assisted stretching that you may want to incorporate within your training.
+3. Athletic Performance Optimization (See Below): There are other massage modalities and specialties such as ELDOA, Thai Massage and Manual Lymphatic Drainage that you may want to incorporate within your training.
 They are very therapeutic in nature, and will help tremendously in optimizing health and athletic potential.
 Further, since they require no active recovery time, you can receive them anytime.